Methodology

 We estimate after-tax income using:

-- FICA (Social Security & Medicare) — Fully integrated 7.65% flat rate up to the federal wage base limits.
+- FICA (Social Security & Medicare) — 2026 Social Security wage base and status-specific Additional Medicare thresholds.

 Housing Affordability